 Another good option is to work in government and policy, where there’s a strong need for people with PhDs.
 For example, scientists are badly needed to work on emerging technology policy, which is one of our top priorities.
 Many think tanks employ former academics to do policy research.
 In the US, a particularly promising option is the AAAS Fellowship.
 See our advice for people with experience in government and policy above for more information on this area.

 You could also be a grantmaker at a foundation focused on one of our top problems, which is another of our top priority career paths.
 These positions often require a PhD in a relevant discipline.

 For more options, you should see whether your discipline is included in the list of areas above, which may have non-research recommendations for people in your field.
 Depending on your discipline, your academic training has also provided you with broader quantitative, verbal, or writing skills so you’re also likely a good fit for many of the options discussed in our advice for people with particular strengths.

 Otherwise, there are many other potentially interesting areas of research, such as science policy reform, immigration, decision-making, macroeconomic policy and more.
 See some links for further reading at the bottom of this page.
+See more research questions.

 Outside of academia, the most obvious path is government and policy, discussed in much greater detail above, where having an economics background is useful.

 You could also transfer into many other paths, such as non-profit jobs.